 Nettle Leaf (Urtica dioica)

+Nettle leaf is one of the most time-honored herbs in Western herbalism, known as both a food and medicine.
+Stinging nettle (Urtica dioica) is the fresh plant with stinging hairs that release formic acid and histamine, while nettle leaf refers to the harvested and prepared leaves (dried, steamed, cooked, or powdered) that no longer sting and are used in teas, capsules, or cooking.
 Rich in deep green minerals, nettle leaf acts as a gentle yet powerful tonic.
 It has a unique dual action: clearing what is heavy and boggy while rebuilding what is weak or depleted.
 This makes it especially helpful for people who feel both puffy or stagnant and at the same time tired or undernourished.
 Taken long-term, nettle helps one feel more grounded, energized, and clear, a stabilizing and rebuilding ally for everyday wellness.
 Unlike many tonics that lean only toward building or draining, nettle does both, gently balancing the body’s terrain.

 • 👉 Tastes describe the initial impression a food or herb leaves on the tongue, and they reveal its deeper actions in the body, shaping digestion, circulation, and tissue response.